 The Company claims federal investment tax credits as a result of incurring scientific research and experimental development ("SR&ED") expenditures.
 Federal investment tax credits are recognized when the related expenditures are incurred and there is reasonable assurance of their realization.
+Federal investment tax credits are accounted for as a reduction of research and development expense for items of a period expense nature or as a reduction of property and equipment for items of a capital nature.
 Management has made a number of estimates and assumptions in determining the expenditures eligible for the federal investment tax credit claim.
 It is possible that the allowed amount of the federal investment tax credit claim could be materially different from the recorded amount upon assessment by Canada Revenue Agency.

 The Company claims provincial (Alberta) investment tax credits as a result of incurring SR&ED expenditures.
 Provincial investment tax credits are recognized when the related expenditures are incurred and there is reasonable assurance of their realization.
 Management has made a number of estimates and assumptions in determining the expenditures eligible for the provincial investment tax credit claim.
-The provincial investment tax credits are refundable and have been recorded as Alberta SR&ED tax credit receivable, and as a reduction in research and development on the income statement.
+The provincial investment tax credits are refundable and have been recorded as Alberta SR&ED tax credit receivable, and as a reduction in research and development expenses on the income statement of comprehensive (loss) income.
 It is possible that the allowed amount of the provincial investment tax credit claim could be materially different from the recorded amount upon assessment by Canada Revenue Agency and the Alberta Tax and Revenue Administration.